mattiamaffo/drone-planner/README.md

 And solve projection and legality tasks.

-To everything it is necessary to clone this repository inside the indigolog folder and run:
+To run everything it is necessary to clone this repository inside the indigolog folder and run:

     swipl config.pl drone-planner/indigolog/main.pl